 required.
 Under heavy workloads, replicas can lag far behind the primary,

 providing stale data to clients reading from the replicas.
 Moreover, in cases

 where any data loss is fatal, asynchronous replication may not provide enough

 localall provide the same synchronization level: transaction commits only wait for local flush to disk.

 on- Default value.
-The server will not return "success" until the WAL transaction has been written to disk on the primary and any replicas.
+The server does not return "success" until the WAL transaction has been written to disk on the primary and any replicas.

-off- The server will return "success" when the WAL transaction has been sent to the operating system to write to the WAL on disk on the primary, but will not wait for the operating system to actually write it.
-This can cause a small amount of data loss if the server crashes when some data has not been written, but it will not result in data corruption.
+off- The server returns "success" when the WAL transaction has been sent to the operating system to write to the WAL on disk on the primary, but does not wait for the operating system to actually write it.
+This can cause a small amount of data loss if the server crashes when some data has not been written, but it does not result in data corruption.
 Turning

 synchronous_commitoff is a well known PostgreSQL optimization for workloads that can withstand some data loss in the event of a system crash.